resourcepool/little-bob/README.md

 # Little bob

-A simple human name and sentence generator in your language.
+A simple human and sentence generator in your language.

 Make up names, nicknames, and find sample textual content for your applications, using the provided dictionaries.